AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Service management operations/OpenCdnService.md

 Activates Alibaba Cloud Content Delivery Network \(CDN\).
 You must activate Alibaba Cloud CDN before you can manage domain names in Alibaba Cloud CDN.

-The maximum number of times that each user can call this operation per second is 5.
+**Note:**

-**Note:** You can activate Alibaba Cloud CDN only one time with each Alibaba Cloud account.
-Your account must pass real-name verification before you can activate Alibaba Cloud CDN.
+-   You can activate Alibaba Cloud CDN only one time under each Alibaba Cloud account.
+You must pass real-name verification before you can activate Alibaba Cloud CDN.
+-   The maximum number of times that each user can call this operation per second is 5.

 ## Debugging